SkinnyDevi/webui_tavernai_charas/README.md

 You need a little bit of coding knowldge (close to none, but the more the better).

 If you used a 'one-click-installer', open the `CMD_FLAGS.txt` file inside your installation folder.

+If you used the 'portable' version or newer, you can find `CMD_FLAGS.txt` inside the `user_data` folder.

 To activate the extension, you must add the following to an existing line or new line (if no other startup flags are used):
 ```